KareliaPena/HeadcutDrawings-code/README.md

  ` python Grid_Generation.py --content /path/to/content/ --max_dim grid_resolution  --max_ite maximum_iterations`

+For the Scattered data interpolation with multilevel B-Splines in the grid generation process, we used the following [python library](https://github.com/ddemidov/mba).

 ## Generate the HeadcutDrawing

 The segmentation of the content image is included in /path/to/data/folder/Content/Segmentation with the same name as the corresponding content image.
 Then run the script for the generation of the HedcutDrawing.
 The hedcut will be stored in /path/to/data/folder/output.

  ` python HedcutDrawing_Generation.py --data_folder /path/to/data/folder/ --max_ite maximum_iterations`